goldin2008/Note/sysd.md

 Therefore, the theorem can really be stated as: In the presence of a network partition, a distributed system must choose either Consistency or Availability.
 We cannot build a general data store that is continually available, sequentially consistent, and tolerant to any partition failures.
 We can only build a system that has any two of these three properties.

 `PACELC Theorem`
+The PACELC theorem states that in a system that replicates data:
+- if there is a partition (‘P’), a distributed system can tradeoff between availability and consistency (i.e., ‘A’ and ‘C’);
+- else (‘E’), when the system is running normally in the absence of partitions, the system can tradeoff between latency (‘L’) and consistency (‘C’).

 `Consistent Hashing`
+Long-Polling, WebSockets, and Server-Sent Events are popular communication protocols between a client like a web browser and a web server.
+First, let’s start with understanding what a standard HTTP web request looks like.
+Following are a sequence of events for regular HTTP request:
+1. The client opens a connection and requests data from the server.
+2. The server calculates the response.
+3. The server sends the response back to the client on the opened request.

 `Long-Polling vs WebSockets vs Server-Sent Events`